John Rhett "J.R." Evans, 50, of Lake Carey, Pennsylvania, died Nov. 21, 2021, in Wyoming County.

 Please visit the funeral home website to share memories or send condolences.

-To plant a tree in memory of J.R.
-Evans, please visit Tribute Store
+To plant a beautiful memorial tree in memory of J.R.
+Evans, please visit our Tree Store